Stop those draughts

 - Available from: make them yourself or buy deluxe versions (that go under the door and surround both sides) from homeware or hardware stores or community energy conservation groups – you can find a member or associate to help you on the Community Energy website.

 Curtains are an effective way of improving your window performance – in summer and in winter – because they keep an air pocket between the curtain and glass.
 In winter a good, thick, lined curtain will reduce heat loss through your windows, as well as reducing draughts and the feeling of cold radiating into the room.

 The air between the curtain and the pane of glass needs to be still for the curtains to be effective.
 Make sure your curtains close well, and that there are no gaps around the edges.
 Have curtains that go down to the floor to stop cold air escaping at the bottom.
 Pelmets can help stop cold air escaping at the top of windows also.
 Tracks designed to fit close to the wall or window frame also help with this.

 Curtains can be a cheap way to improve your window insulation and stop draughts.
 You can make your own insulated curtains – buy the insulating lining and sew it on the back of existing curtains.
 Alternatively, try curtain banks for a cheap source of second-hand curtains – make sure they fit your windows down to the floor.
 A good variety can be found at your local community energy group

-Windows and curtains factsheet on the Eco Design Advisor website provides practical and detailed curtain advice.
+Curtains on the Eco Design Advisor website provides practical and detailed advice.

 Further draught prevention